 - If you think that the selection criteria are discriminatory, you should challenge this.

 - Whether the employer has any other positions available, and if so, might you be considered for them, and if not, why not?

 - You might also wish to ask what your entitlements will be if you are made redundant.
 Some employers will pay only statutory redundancy pay, whereas others are more generous.

-If you need advice on redundancy or any aspect of Employment Law, whether as an employee or an employer, then contact us for a FREE initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
+If you need advice on redundancy or any aspect of Employment Law, whether as an employee or an employer, then contact us for an initial consultation on 01425 275555 or FREEPHONE 0800 083 2755 or email email@example.com.
 We are specialists in Employment Law and are accredited members of the Employment Lawyers Association.

 You’re a whistle-blower if you’re a worker and report certain types of wrongdoing, usually something that’s happened at work, although not always.
 The wrongdoing you disclose must be in the public interest, meaning it must affect others, e.g. the general public.
 You can raise your concern at any time about an incident that happened in the past, is happening now, or you believe will happen in the near future.
 As a whistle-blower, you’re protected by law.
 You shouldn’t be mistreated or lose your job because you ‘blow the whistle’.
 Examples of when you’d ‘blow the whistle’ would include the following: